spectare/spectare-nl/content/posts/are-people-interchangable.md

 images:
 - /images/pascal-swier-7de474KZIbs-unsplash.jpg
 tags: ["people"]
-title: "Please don't assume teammembers are interchangable"
+title: "Please don't assume teammembers are interchangable by standardisation"
 ---

 ### The organisation likes to re-assign one of their employees to help the team.